RasmusKnothNielsen/IOSDevWeek6/README.md

 - Layout is nice and properly set up.
 - Navigations using buttons.
 - You are free to add images, text and graphics

+For this assignment, I made a quick rendition of a possible IBM application.